tvlad1234/toymcu/README.md

 After I was pleased with the state of the CPU core, I started to work on the [assembler](assembler/), in order to be able to write programs without having to type machine code by hand directly into memory.
 I also implemented the transmit part of a UART, at this point being able to output characters to a serial console.

-With the CPU core and assembler mostly functional, I decided to impelement more [peripherals](hw/peripherals/).
+With the CPU core and assembler mostly functional, I decided to implement more [peripherals](hw/peripherals/).
 I ended up implementing a full bidirectional UART, a timer, GPIO port and interrupt controller, basically turning the project into what can universally be considered a microcontroller.

 ## Repository contents
 ### Build system
 This project uses makefiles and various open-source tools for its build system.
 The usage of this build system is described in [this file](docs/build_system.md).

 ### Hardware design
-The [hw](hw) folder contains the Verilog implementation of the toymcu, simulation testbench and a top-level design meant for the Colorlight 5A-75B V8.0 board.
+The [hw](hw) folder contains the Verilog implementation of the toymcu, simulation testbench and a top-level design meant for the Colorlight 5A-75B V8.2 board.

 ### Assembler
 The [assembler](assembler/) folder contains the assembler for the toymcu.
 [This file](docs/assembler.md) explains the features and usage of the assembler.